pich/DocxTemplatingParserBundle/README.md

  $ php composer.phar update northvik/DocxTemplatingParserBundle
  ```

- * edit your app/AppKernel to add
+ * Edit your app/AppKernel to add
  ```php
  new \northvik\DocxTemplatingParserBundle\northvikDocxTemplatingParserBundle()
  ```

+ #Compatibility

+ I work on a Symfony 2.3 for this Bundle with php 5.6